adnaniazi/tailfindr/README.md

 #### Step 2.
 Installing devtools

 Currently, tailfindr is not listed on CRAN/Bioconductor, so you need to install it using `devtools`.
-To install `devtools` use the following command:
+To install `devtools` use the following command in R/R-studio:

 ``` r
 install.packages("devtools")